 (5) The local government must give any person who prepared the local development plan written notice of its decision to approve or to refuse to approve a local development plan.

+[Clause 52 amended: SL 2020/252 r.
+66.]

 53. Local development plan may provide for later approval of details of development

 (1) The local government may approve a local development plan that provides for further details of any development included in the plan to be submitted to, and approved by, the local government before the development commences.